Civil Procedure Fall 2018

 addition, the powerpoint slides for class will be posted around one

 hour before class.
 You can print them out, which should provide a good

 basis for taking notes by hand.

 Students will be expected to have done the reading each day.
 Every J.D. student is vulnerable to being called upon at random.
 If I am emailed by midnight the night before, however, you can "take a pass" and insure that you won't be called on that day.
-You can take only three passes total - one in each of the following three periods: Aug.
-21-Sept.
-14, Sept.
-18-Oct.
-19, and Oct.
-23-Nov.
-30. I will inform L.L.M students the day before they will be called on.
+You can take only three passes total and only one in the last two weeks of class.

 Grades will be assigned on the basis of the blind grading of the final, with the following exception: I reserve the right to raise particular J.D. students' grades by 1/3 (e.g. from B+ to A-) on the basis of exceptionally good class participation.
 The mandatory curve for the course can be found here.

 The class may not be taped without my permission.

 final exam will be limited open book.
 Commercial outlines, hornbooks,